Five simple questions every CEO and marketer needs to know the answers to.

 3) How should you say it?

 Develop the “how” of your brand (the heart), the unique brand essence that will guide future behaviour, culture, actions and company values.
-Your
+Your brand essence establishes a positive, powerful connection with everyone it touches and also creates a sustainable corporate culture for all to deliver to.

 Your unique brand essence represents the relationship and intrinsic value your brand delivers to the customer, how it is communicated and marketed, the type of care and concern customers receive, and the way all stakeholders support the brand.